kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(8\) There must be a shutoff valve at the outlet of each oil tank, unless the external portion of the oil system (including oil tank supports) is fireproof.

-\(9\) Each unpressurized oil tank may not leak when subjected to a maximum operating temperature and an internal pressure of 5 p.s.i., and each pressurized oil tank must meet the requirements of §33.64.
+\(9\) Each unpressurized oil tank may not leak when subjected to a maximum operating temperature and an internal pressure of 5 p.s.i., and each pressurized oil tank must meet the requirements of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.64   Pressurized engine static parts.|§33.64]].

 \(10\) Leaked or spilled oil may not accumulate between the tank and the remainder of the engine.